 - End user (also known as consumer) understanding

-Whether you are a beginner or a seasoned specialist, you must stay abreast of future trend forecasting methods.
+3- Whether you are a beginner or a seasoned creative or fashion specialist, you must stay abreast of future trend forecasting methods.

-A trend forecaster and futurist must sense when the tide is changing, that moment when what is on the fringe of culture, also known as emerging trends, is about to reach the mainstream.
+4- A future forecaster, strategist or futurist must sense when the tide is changing, that moment when what is on the fringe of culture, also known as emerging trends or weak signals, is about to reach the mainstream.

 In terms of innovation strategy, working like a Futurist requires the ability to map out the future and strategise between a possible, probable, and faraway future, using a blend of techniques from scenario planning to science fiction to speculative design.

 No matter how obscure the field may seem, the diverse skills of ‘futuring’ (ranging from data research, intuition to strategic direction to name a few) have become essential in a world with fast changing tides and shifting sands.

 Future Forecasting agencies and consultants provide their clients with critical and strategic intel to help them understand the purpose of the brand, the needs of their users, future product development and marketing.
 This can also be done by internal teams existing within an organisation.
 Each product implementation and brand activation must pre-empt the future context of its market.
 And since the great recession of 2008 in particular, brands have been increasingly risk adverse and ‘obsessed’ with future predictions which give them a sense of certainty.
 Furthermore they need assistance in filtering the flurry of messages to what is right for them, in the age of information overload.